 "GO TELL Camps are the most exciting youth camps in America!
 There is no greater music and teaching anywhere.
 Your students will leave blessed and excited.
 I highly recommend GO TELL."
-National Strategist for Evangelism, Southern Baptist Convention
+JOHNNY HUNT National Strategist for Evangelism,Southern Baptist Convention

-RICK GAGE Founder of GO TELL Camps "GO TELL Camp was born out of a passionate prayer meeting in 1988 to evangelize the them to find others who need the Lord Jesus Christ.
+RICK GAGE Founder of GO TELL Camps "GO TELL Camp was born out of a passionate prayer meeting in 1988 to evangelize the youth of America and equip them to find others who need the Lord Jesus Christ.
 Three decades later, more than 100,000 students and their leaders have been touched by God through these annual GO TELL Camps.
 I want to encourage you to bring every teenager in your town to a GO TELL Summer Camp.
-I promise you their lives will never be the same.
+I a GO TELL Summer Camp.
+I promise you their lives will never be the same."

-EDDIE CARSWELL Founder of NewSong and "Rick Gage is a man on fire for Jesus and for telling about Him!
-GO TELL is doing an event, expect God to be moving!"
+EDDIE CARSWELL Founder of NewSong and Winter Jam "Rick Gage is a man on fire for Jesus and for telling everybody about Him!
+If GO TELL is doing an event, expect God to be moving!"

-CLAYTON KING Teaching Pastor at NewSpring Church (Anderson, SC) "I encountered God in a ago at the first ever GO TELL Camp.
-I still haven't gotten over it and am honored to be a part of the GO TELL family.'
+CLAYTON KING Teaching Pastor at NewSpring Church (Anderson, SC) "l encountered God in a tangible way over 30 years ago at the first ever GO TELL Camp.
+I still haven't gotten over it and am honored to be a part of the GO TELL family."

-KIE BOWMAN Senior Pastor at Hyde Park Baptist Church (Austin, TX) "I've known Rick Gage for 30 years; and in that time, winning one more person to Christ!
-I've sent our youth, and I've spoken at numerous GO TELL Camps - they are the best!
+KIE BOWMAN Senior Pastor at Hyde Park Baptist Church (Austin, TX) "I've known Rick Gage for 30 years; and in that time, he has had one passion - winning one more person to Christ!
+I've sent our youth, and I've spoken at numerous 60 TELL Camps - they are the best!
 The best music.
 The best organization.
 The best preaching.
-You cannot beat GO TELL Camps!"
+You cannot beat 60 TELL Camps!"

 GO TELL Ministries P.O.
 Box 2138 Duluth, GA 30096 WHAT ARE YOUR STUDENTS DOING NEXT SUMMER?
-1.866.I.GO.TELL (446-8355) www.gotellcamps.com whosyourone.com Registration only required for the Who's Your One Evangelism Workshop